 - Circumstances of a student with individualized and substantial communication needs or modes (from multiple data sources)

-- Circumstances of a student who may be learning English as a second or other language (i.e., an English learner), which may interfere with an accurate assessment of his or her academic, social, or adaptive abilities
+- Circumstances of a student who may be learning English as a second or other language (i.e., an EL), which may interfere with an accurate assessment of the student’s academic, social, or adaptive abilities

-Some issues, such as those listed below, may affect a student’s learning experience and his or her ability to learn that are not appropriate to consider during the decision-making process for the CAAs.
-Do not use the following as criteria for participation/eligibility decisions:
+Examples of inappropriate criteria: Some issues may affect a student’s learning experience and ability to learn but are not appropriate to consider during the decision-making process for the CAAs and the Alternate ELPAC .
+Do not use the following as criteria for participation/eligibility for alternate assessment decisions:

 - A disability category or label